aidenfoxivey/UpWright/README.md

 * 1 Arduino Nano
 * 1 Arduino Mega2560

-Note that you can use regular nRF25LO1+ transceivers with PA/LNA functionality, but the cost is range dropping by a factor of about 10.
+Note that you can use regular nRF25LO1+ transceivers without PA/LNA functionality, but the cost is range dropping by a factor of about 10.

 As for the software, you can download it all via this repository and then run